 Globally, over 73% of restaurants agreed that a shift to artificial intelligence-driven operations would be a benefit to their operations.
 A report from Analytics insight suggests that 53% of restaurateurs that they surveyed currently face high operating costs in their business.
-A commercial kitchen planner that’s ahead of the times can help outset some of these thanks to new breakthroughs in artificial intelligence.
+A commercial kitchen design and planning that’s ahead of the times can help outset some of these thanks to new breakthroughs in artificial intelligence.

 AI For Customers

 AI in the commercial kitchen space has always been about making the lives of customers easier and thereby increasing footfalls.
 Food delivery apps already made a huge breakthrough during the coronavirus pandemic of 2020; while they might not seem like artificially intelligent apps these services use customer data to make smart dining decisions for them such as new recommendations, highly rated restaurants nearby, and also tracks your order history.
 Even on the delivery side, new mapping technology and routing technology ensure that your delivery agents need not run around in circles trying to get food to your customers and also schedule deliveries within one area for convenience.

 The same extends into the latter half of 2020 with lockdowns ending and the advent of contactless dining.
 QR codes have replaced paper menus and in some places, there is no need for wait staff at all; line following robots can be trained to serve food from the kitchen to the waiting tables.
 Voice ordering has also become a fast trending norm for those that have smart speakers at home.
 An added convenience that makes things that much quicker.